yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 I myself run a [setup of Firefox]({% post_url 2021-07-26-firefox-privacy-stop-hardening-love-strict-etp %}) that doesn't show search engine suggestions in the address bar, so prior to Firefox Suggest, everything that appeared in my address bar suggestions was *my* content - things I *knew* I would be interested in seeing.

-I was so confused by the appearance of the "Firefox Suggest" label in my address bar that I opened a bug, whereupon I was told that Firefox was relabeling those suggestions as part of the new rebranded thing.
+I was so confused by the appearance of the "Firefox Suggest" label in my address bar that I opened a bug, whereupon I was told that Firefox was relabeling those suggestions as part of the new feature.

 Here's the problem -- it doesn't *make sense*!